 Course on Classical and Modern Papers in Image Analysis

 Once a month, according to the per-session selected 2h time-slot, we will discuss a paper within any of the interest fields of the PhD students at CBA.
-One month the paper will be classic (e.g. from this list); the next month it will be a modern paper (from the last ~5 years, but established enough to have generated sufficient attention from the community).
+We will aim at (each month) alternating between a classic and a modern paper (from the last ~5 years, but established enough to have generated sufficient attention from the community).
 The lists of "articles that have stood the test of time" in the field of computer vision and pattern recognition and in the field of artificial intelligence

 Each session, one PhD student will be the discussion leader.
 Everybody is expected to read the paper, and submit a commentary (one paragraph) to the discussion leader.
 The commentary can be about anything in the paper: positive or negative criticism about the paper as a whole, or about something that is poorly explained, an interesting detail, a surprising solution, etc. During the discussion session, these points will be discussed in further detail, as well as other points that the discussion leader finds.
 The discussion leader is expected to give an overview of the paper; this overview can be two slides or a more in-depth explanation of the paper, this is up to the discussion leader.